 That was in written in 1899.
 The only thing not true today is that Europe is no longer “sheltered in the strong arms of science.”
 Muslims in Pakistan have developed nuclear weapons and Muslims in Iran will soon follow suit.
 Muslim oil money buys fighter jets and AK-47s by the boatload and sponsors terrorists by the thousands, many of whom are being welcomed into Europe as immigrants.

-It is a puzzle to me that Churchill had it figured out over a hundred years ago, yet the three most recent Prime Ministers of Britain have defended Islam, calling it “a religion of peace.”
+Churchill had it figured out over a hundred years ago, yet the three most recent Prime Ministers of Britain have defended Islam, calling it “a religion of peace.”
 Ditto Presidents George W. Bush and Barrack Obama.

 Even Pope Francis has joined the chorus.
 A Papal decree in 2013 said, “Faced with disconcerting episodes of violent fundamentalism, our respect for the true followers of Islam should lead us to avoid hateful generalizations, for authentic Islam and the proper reading of the Koran are opposed to every form of violence.”
 (3)